 Prepaid Interest Points

 Prepaying this interest will get you a lower rate.
 The trade-off here is that you have to stay in the home long enough to reach a break-even point where you save money.
-If buying 2 points on a $250,000 mortgage (2 points equals $5,000) saved you $300 per month on your mortgage payment, you’d have to stay in the home 17 months to break even.
+If buying two points on a $250,000 mortgage (two points equals $5,000) saved you $300 per month on your mortgage payment, you’d have to stay in the home 17 months to break even.
 If you plan on staying in the house for a while, though, it’s a good way to save money.

 Higher Down Payment